 Explore the vibrant and pristine island of Boracay Island in the Philippines.
 This guide on what to do at Boracay and tourist spots has everything you need for planning the perfect getaway.
 Choose from White Beach water activities, island hopping tours, and find out other recommended things to do in Boracay that you should add in your itinerary.

-Boracay boasts of pristine white sand beaches and smaller islands, breathtaking sunsets, fun water activities, and a booming nightlife you shouldn't miss during your vacation.
+Boracay boasts of pristine white sand beaches and smaller islands, breathtaking sunsets, fun water activities, top-notch hotels and resorts, and a booming nightlife you shouldn't miss during your vacation.
 It's no wonder the island attracts thousands of vacationers every year.
 Everyone wants a taste of the coveted Boracay beach life.
-There's always something to do and somewhere to explore!
+There's always a fun tour or activity to do and somewhere to explore!

 Boracay is also the ultimate water sports playground.
 From cliff diving, island hopping trips, to parasailing, you're sure to get a good dose of adrenaline rush here.